 What is HACCP?
-And why does every restaurateur need it?
+And why does every restaurant owner need it?

 Anyone handling foodstuffs needs a plan for keeping on top of hygiene

 Reports of unhygienic conditions in food service and the food industry are always making the rounds.
-With the advent of social media, horror stores of mould, dirt and pests now spread faster than ever before.
-Regardless of that, though dealing with hygiene is a daily challenge and a great responsibility for anyone handling food.
-Restaurateurs are legally obliged to serve their guests perfectly hygienic food.
-Each country has its own rules for this.
-If a restaurateur violates one of these rules, they may face fines or, in the worst-case scenario, end up in prison.
+With the advent of social media, horror stores of mold, dirt, and pests now spread faster than ever before.
+Regardless of that, dealing with hygiene is a daily challenge and a great responsibility for anyone handling food.
+Restaurant owners are legally obliged to serve their guests perfectly hygienic food.
+Each country has its own food hygiene regulations for this.
+If a restaurant owner violates one of these rules, they may face fines or, in the worst-case scenario, end up in prison.
 Not to mention the lasting damage to their reputation it would cause.

 Every restaurateur is responsible for checking up on their own business and ensuring that hygiene rules are observed.
 To do this effectively, they need to develop a system of checks based on principles known as HACCP.
 Known as what?
 Those outside the industry have rarely ever heard of this abbreviation.
 However, catering professionals know how important hygiene checks are when handling food – and how important the concept of ‘Hazard Analysis and Critical Control Points’ (HACCP) is.
 It is the name of a tool to ensure food safety in a relatable way in food production, food service and food retail.
 HACCP helps to detect and eliminate risks to hygiene.
 In addition, it is useful for helping to avoid errors or – if they have already occurred – to reliably trace them.